What are the most spectacular roads in Ecuador?

 Refugio Chiles (Ángel Cerón) is an abandoned high mountain refuge at an elevation of 4.142m (13,589ft) above the sea level, located in the Carchi province.of Ecuador.

-Alto de Salinas is a high mountain pass at an elevation of 4.344m (14,251ft) above the sea level, located in Bolívar province, in central Ecuador.
-It's one of the highest roads of the country.
+Alto de Salinas is a high mountain pass at an elevation of 4,344m (14,251ft) above sea level, located in the Bolívar province of central Ecuador.
+Ranking as one of the highest roads in the country, it offers a dramatic ascent into the heart of the Andean paramo.

 A memorable road trip to Alto de Pasa